manoj-r/roman-number-generator/README.md

         mvn clean install

-This application uses port 9090 and 3000 for monitoring and visualization.
-Please make these ports available in your machine.
+**This application uses port 9090 and 3000 for monitoring and visualization.
+Please make these ports available in your machine.**
+*If you cannot free port 9090 and 3000, Please refer the section Note*
 - Run:

     Execute the following commands to run the application.